-Get Out of Town: The Five Best Day Trips from Paris
+Best Day Trips From Paris

-Why would anyone want to leave Paris?
-The City of Lights has so much to offer – you can spend years exploring the sidewalk cafes, world-class museums, stylish boutiques, and French cuisine that make Paris so enticing.
-However, only a short drive or train ride away are numerous towns and regions that provide a new layer of insight into French culture.
-The best way to access these places is by taking day trips from Paris.
-Here are five of our favorites.
+You might be asking, why would anyone want to leave Paris?
+The City of Lights has so much to offer—you can spend years exploring the sidewalk cafes, world-class museums, stylish boutiques, and French cuisine that make Paris so enticing.

 1. Paris to Versailles